-Fig. 5.190: PARALLEL_YEAR example: sum of a measure referred to a specific time year.
+Fig. 5.195: PARALLEL_YEAR example: sum of a measure referred to a specific time year.

-- 2. In the case the user wants to compare the sales of 2016 with those of the previous year.
-He/she has to drag twice the measure inside the "select fields" panel and indicate the temporal function "PARALLEL_YEAR" using 0 and 1 as value parameters. - Suppose now that the analysis requires to compare the unit sold from January to March of the current year with that of the same time interval of the previous one.
-In this instance the user must set the temporal filter which will be the point of reference.
+2. In the case the user wants to compare the sales of 2016 with those of the previous year.
+He/she has to drag twice the measure inside the "select fields" panel and indicate the temporal function "PARALLEL_YEAR" using 0 and 1 as value parameters.

-Fig. 5.191: PARALLEL_YEAR example: comparing data with different time interval.
+Fig. 5.196: PARALLEL_YEAR example: comparing data with different time interval.